99 Quotes About Emotional Abuse for the Woman Who Keeps Wondering If It’s Really That Bad

 Both/And: These Quotes Can Be Medicine and They Can Be Avoidance

 Here’s what I need to name, because it would be irresponsible not to: reading quotes can be a genuine form of self-care, and it can also be a way of feeling like you’re doing something without actually doing the deeper work.
 Both things are true.
-The woman who bookmarks this page at 2 a.m. may be taking the first step toward healing — or she may be using beautiful words as a substitute for the messy, uncomfortable, relational work that quotes alone can’t provide.
+The woman who bookmarks this page at 2 a.m. may be taking the first step toward healing.
+Or she may be using beautiful words as a substitute for the messy, uncomfortable, relational work that quotes alone can’t provide.

 The Systemic Lens: Why Driven Women Need Different Words